Guadalupe Ortiz de Landázuri Fernández de Heredia: Life

 Guadalupe Ortiz de Landázuri Fernández de Heredia was born in Madrid on 12 December 1916 as the fourth of four children (and the only daughter) to Manuel Ortiz de Landázuri, a military officer, and Eulogia Fernández-Heredia.
 Her three elder siblings were Manuel, Eduardo, and Francisco, who died in childhood.
 Her brother Eduardo (who became a doctor and college professor) and his wife (the two married in 1941) have both been named as Servants of God.

 Her father's career in the armed forces meant the Ortiz de Landázuris moved from place to place each time he was sent on a new assignment.
-The Ortiz de Landázuri's moved to Tétouan in Morocco in 1927 after her father was sent there for further work.
+The Ortiz de Landázuri moved to Tétouan in Morocco in 1927 after her father was sent there for further work.
 In 1932, they returned to Spain and lived in Madrid where her father was named Lieutenant Colonel), and Guadalupe finished high school at the Instituto Miguel de Cervantes.
 In June 1933, she enrolled in the Universidad Central de Madrid in chemical science and was just one of five women in a class of 70 students.
 Ortiz de Landázuri eventually pursued a doctorate since she wanted to teach chemistry at the university level.

 Crisis struck the nation with the outbreak of the Spanish Civil War in the mid-1930s.
 When her father was taken prisoner and condemned to execution, Ortiz de Landázuri accompanied her brother, Eduardo, and their mother to bid a final farewell, just hours before his death.
 It was after this, in 1937, that she relocated with Eduardo and their mother to Valladolid where her elder brother Manuel resided; she remained there until the civil war ended, just a few months before the outbreak of World War II.

 She returned to Madrid in 1939 where she began her career as a teacher.
 One day at Mass in 1944, she felt something that she interpreted as being a sign from God.
 Ortiz de Landázuri returned home to consult with a friend and expressed a desire to speak with a priest.
 That friend gave her the phone number of a well-known priest Josemaría Escrivá and Ortiz de Landázuri met Escrivá for the first time on 25 January 1944.
 Shortly following this, Ortiz de Landázuri went on a spiritual retreat and on 19 March she sent a letter to Escrivá asking to be admitted to Opus Dei.